-2 Basis of Presentation and Significant Accounting Policies (Cont'd)
+2 Basis of Presentation and Material Policy Information (continued)

 (b) Consolidation

 Subsidiaries

 Subsidiaries are all entities (including special purpose entities) over which the Company has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the group controls another entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Company.
 They are de-consolidated from the date that control ceases.